veikman/dmote-keycap/README.md

 ## Features

-* Supports both ALPS- and MX-style switches.
+* Support for various types of switches.
+Details in the next section.
-* A “minimal” style that hugs the body of the switch.
+* A “minimal” keycap style that hugs the body of the switch.
 This style enables keyboard designs more dense than the traditional 1 u, which can have ergonomic advantages.
 Dust protection is better than a 0.75 u cap that does not extend down the sides of the switch.
-* A “maquette” style for previewing keyboard designs.
+* A “maquette” keycap style for previewing keyboard designs.
 * Legends: Arbitrary 2D designs can be “engraved” into any of the faces of a non-maquette cap: The top and sides, in any combination.

+`dmote-keycap` has no support for stabilizers.

+### Switch types

-`dmote-keycap` does not provide models of switches and has no support for stabilizers.
+`dmote-keycap` does not provide models of electromechanical switches, but it does contain some data on common types of switches, for shaping keycaps to fit.
+The following keywords are recognized for the switch type parameter mentioned further down:

+* `:alps`: ALPS-like designs, including Matias.
+* `:mx`: Cherry MX and designs with very similar upper bodies.

+The `mx` category covers, for example, Gateron’s KS-3 series and Kailh’s PG1511 series among other MX clones, though `dmote-keycap` does not have full support for short-travel (metal-themed) or BOX-type PG1511 switches; the latter will not fit.

+Minor differences in the lower body of two types of switches, such as plate mount versus PCB mount, and lateral recesses on some MX-like switches but not on others, are not modelled by this library because they are irrelevant to keycaps.
+Version 0.7.0 of the DMOTE application introduced some support for additional switch types that are relevant to the mounting plate.

 ## Usage